All Saints Church, Mill Street

 Windows.
 Only fragments of the mediaeval windows survived the land mine which fell nearby in 1942.
 They have been re-instated in mosaic style (with other later fragments) in three windows.
 The former ‘Palmer’ window of 1407, but substantially altered in later times, is now in the west wall nearest the tower.
 Others include some windows given by Rev. Phelps (above the chancel arch and in the vestry); ‘An angel offering incense’ and ‘The Good Shepherd’, given by Mrs. Eustace Hook, 1870; a window of the ‘six acts of mercy’, in memory of Mrs. Ann Roberts, 1881; ‘Crucifixion and Resurrection’, in memory of Rev. Carey, 1885; figures of St. Peter and St. Paul (origin unknown; probably c.1900); The East window and another in the chancel showing ‘Emblems of the Saints’ (1953) by Hugh Easton; ‘The Annunciation’ (1957) and more emblems of the Saints (1962) by Hugh Easton; window in memory of Willie Emerson Dedrick by Moira Forsyth, 1963.

 A new colour guide to All Saints Church was published during the summer of 2017 and can be purchased at All Saints Church (Snodland), Christ Church in Malling Road, or Snodland Town Museum (cost £2.00).
-An illustrated guide for young people will be available in the autumn of 2017. asguide
+An illustrated guide for young people is now also available. asguide